 - IDP Fee - VND135,000 ($6)

 The simple answer is yes because it is illegal to drive around Vietnam without a driving license.
-International Driver’s Permit in Vietnam is the internationally recognized translation of your driving license.
-It proves that you hold a valid driver’s license in your home country.
+Your International Driver’s Permit in Vietnam is an internationally recognized translation of your driving license.
+It proves that you hold a valid driving license in your home country.
 You need this when you are driving so that you will not encounter any problems throughout your stay.